porduna/appcomposer/docs/source/adapt_development.rst

 So as to develop new adaptors, some software development skills are required.
 At the moment of this writing, basic knowledge of the `Python programming language
 <http://www.python.org/>`_, as well as HTML5, is required.
-Prior knowledge to
+Prior knowledge of
 these technologies is assumed in this section.

 Additionally, it is assumed that the developer has properly installed the App